bseltz-cohesity/scripts/html/gflag-manager/README.md

 ## Running it

-1. Start the proxy — either `python3 gflag-manager-proxy.py` (standard library only — no `pip install` needed) or, on Windows without Python, double-click/run `gflag-manager-proxy-for-windows.exe`.
+1. Start the proxy — either `python3 gflag-manager-proxy.py` or, on Windows without Python, double-click/run `gflag-manager-proxy-for-windows.exe`.
 2. Open `gflag-manager.html` in your browser.
 3. Pick an auth mode (username/password, cluster API key, or Helios/MCM with API key + cluster name), fill in the fields, and click Connect.